deujahritik/weeek5/README.md

 # weeek5

 # Managing Dependencies with rosdep
+## What is rosdep?
+*`rosdep` is ROS’s dependency management utility that can work with ROS packages and external libraries. rosdep is a command-line utility for identifying and installing dependencies to build or install a package.*

+## How does rosdep work?
+*`rosdep` will check for package.xml files in its path or for a specific package and find the rosdep keys stored within.
+Once the packages are found, they are installed and ready to go!*

 ## How do I use the rosdep tool?
 We are prepared to use the utility now that we have a basic understanding of rosdep, package.xml, and rosdistro.
 First, if using rosdep for the first time, it must be initialized using: